IBMSpectrumComputing/cloud-provider-plugins/README.md

 ```
 # Interfaces between ebrokerd
-There are 5 shell scripts that must be implemented for a new plugin.
-The ebrokerd daemon invoke those scripts periodically, with parameter "-f <input.json>".
-Each script exit with 0 if calling succeed and result will be in the std out.
-Otherwise exit with 1 if calling failed and error message will be in the std out.
+There are 5 shell scripts that you must implement for a new plug-in.
+The ebrokerd daemon periodically invokes these scripts with the "-f <input.json>" option.
+Each script exits with return code 0 if the call succeeds and the result is in stdout.
+Otherwise, the script exits with return code 1 if the call fails and the error message is in stdout.

 ## getAvailableTemplates.sh
-Parse the template configuration file in <LSF_TOP>/conf/resource_connector/<provider_name>/conf/<prov>_templates.json.
+Parse the template configuration file in <LSF_TOP>/conf/resource_connector/<provider_name>/conf/\<prov\>_templates.json.

-sample input json file content
+The following is an example of content of an input JSON file:
 ```
 { }
 ```

-sample output json to std out.
+The following is an example of content of JSON output to stdout:
 ```
 { "templates": [ { "templateId": "Template-VM-1", "maxNumber": 200, "attributes": { "mem": [ "Numeric", "8192" ], "ncpus": [ "Numeric", "1" ], "zone": [ "String", "asiasoutheast" ], "azurehost": [ "Boolean", "1" ], "ncores": [ "Numeric", "1" ], "type": [ "String", "X86_64" ] }, "instanceTags": "group=LSF2"} ] }
 ```

 ## requestMachines.sh
-Request to create instances from cloud.
+Request to create instances from the cloud.

-sample input json file content
+The following is an example of the content of an input JSON file:
 ```
 { "template": { "templateId": "Template-VM-1", "machineCount": 1 }, "rc_account": "default", "userData": { } }
 ```

-sample output json to std out.
+The following is an example of JSON output to stdout:
 ```
-{ "message": "RequestVM success from azure.", "requestId": "c95595c4-0c07-4eb2-8c0c-94f364ac8e76" }
+{ "message": "RequestVM succeeded from Azure.", "requestId": "c95595c4-0c07-4eb2-8c0c-94f364ac8e76" }
 ```

 ## requestReturnMachines.sh
-Request to terminate instance on cloud.
+Request to terminate instances on the cloud.

-sample input json file content
+The following is an example of content of an input JSON file:
 ```
 { "machines": [ { "name": "host-10-1-1-36", "machineId": "4fa69d720e06c50a89fb" } ] }
 ```

-sample output json to stdout
+The following is an example of example JSON output to stdout:
 ```
 { "message": "Request to terminate instances successful.", "requestId": "5f6a3f07-840e-4fa6-9d72-0e06c50a89fb" }
 ```